State of Cybersecurity 2020-21, IICurrent trends in prevention

 This has represented a tendency in the last years.

 Sorts is a recent command-line interface that we use for extracting metrics from the code repository.
-A previously trained, neural network-based ML model is used to evaluate these metrics, which then returns the probabilities of finding vulnerabilities in specific files.
-As Oscar Prado remarked one year ago, tools like this "can help our analysts to decide where to look first, what portions of code may have vulnerabilities and require further attention, or which inputs may not have been properly sanitized."
+A previously trained neural network-based ML model is used to evaluate these metrics.
+Later, it returns the probabilities of finding vulnerabilities in specific files.
+As Oscar Prado remarked one year ago: tools like this "can help our analysts to decide where to look first, what portions of code may have vulnerabilities and require further attention, or which inputs may not have been properly sanitized."

-Additionally, Oscar emphasized the viewpoint that we continue to hold:
+Oscar emphasized the point of view that we continue to hold: